 Klamath/Lake County Food Bank - Addressing hunger by providing food through the emergency food assistance programs.

 Norma's Challenge - a golf tournament to benefit breast cancer awareness in the Klamath Basin.

 SMART Reading Program - Start Making A Reader Today recruits thousands of volunteers to read one-on-one with K-3 children in need of literacy support.

 Miss City of Sunshine Scholarship Pagent

 The Children's Museum - A museum without walls, bringing exhibits to kids and teens in the community.

 CASA - Advocates on behalf of abused and neglected children.

 Girl Scouts - Girl Scouts building girls of courage, confidence, and character, who make the world a better place.

 CARES - Dedicated to providing safe, comprehensive, objective medical assessments, and to raising awareness about child abuse through coordinated, collaborative educational programs.

-Women's Opportunity Award - This award aids women seeking to improve their economic status by gaining additional skills, training and education.
+Live Your Dream - This award aids women seeking to improve their economic status by gaining additional skills, training and education.